anandi42/GaCD_Project/CodeBook.md

   The rest of the variables represent the average mean and std measurements for each of 33 features, aggregated for each subject and each activity.
 The original features were:

-tBodyAcc-XYZ
+  * tBodyAcc-XYZ
-tGravityAcc-XYZ
+  * tGravityAcc-XYZ
-tBodyAccJerk-XYZ
+  * tBodyAccJerk-XYZ
-tBodyGyro-XYZ
+  * tBodyGyro-XYZ
-tBodyGyroJerk-XYZ
+  * tBodyGyroJerk-XYZ
-tBodyAccMag
+  * tBodyAccMag
-tGravityAccMag
+  * tGravityAccMag
-tBodyAccJerkMag
+  * tBodyAccJerkMag
-tBodyGyroMag
+  * tBodyGyroMag
-tBodyGyroJerkMag
+  * tBodyGyroJerkMag
-fBodyAcc-XYZ
+  * fBodyAcc-XYZ
-fBodyAccJerk-XYZ
+  * fBodyAccJerk-XYZ
-fBodyGyro-XYZ
+  * fBodyGyro-XYZ
-fBodyAccMag
+  * fBodyAccMag
-fBodyAccJerkMag
+  * fBodyAccJerkMag
-fBodyGyroMag
+  * fBodyGyroMag
-fBodyGyroJerkMag
+  * fBodyGyroJerkMag

-  Each of the features above had a `mean()` and `std()` value, which were extracted and then averaged at each subject-activity combination.
-The names of the features were slightly modified to get rid of special characters () and - just to make manipulating the variables in the dataset a little cleaner.
+  Each of the features above has a `mean()` and `std()` value, which were extracted from the dataset and then averaged at each subject-activity combination.
+The names of the features were slightly modified to get rid of special characters _()_ and _-_, so it was cleaner to manipulate the dataset.